 Communications mishaps happen even under the best circumstances, but they're magnified when we're relying on channels of communication that are new to many involved.
-Just making sure that a class has access to a lesson in a format that they can consume is difficult, fielding questions from students and parents at all hours makes it particularly onerous.
+Just making sure that a class has access to a lesson in a format that they can consume is difficult; fielding questions from students and parents at all hours makes it even more demanding.